Influenza vaccination in pregnancy

 Influenza vaccination is safe, free and recommended for pregnant women in each pregnancy.

-Receiving the influenza vaccine when pregnant is the best way to protect newborn babies against influenza and other complications that can harm developing babies.
+Receiving the influenza vaccine when pregnant is the best way to protect your newborn baby against influenza and other complications that can harm developing babies.

 By getting vaccinated, you pass on protective antibodies to your baby through the placenta which protects them in their first few months of life, when they are most vulnerable and too young to have the influenza vaccine themselves.

-Our brochure, Protecting your baby against influenza starts when you’re pregnant, has more information on flu and vaccination in pregnancy.
+Our maternal vaccinations consumer brochure has more information on influenza and vaccination in pregnancy.

 Influenza vaccination is safe at any stage of pregnancy

-Vaccination during pregnancy is a safe and effective way to protect pregnant women and their babies against flu.
+Vaccination during pregnancy is a safe and effective way to protect pregnant women and their babies against influenza.

-Studies of women vaccinated in pregnancy have found no evidence that the flu vaccine harms their developing babies.
+Extensive studies of women vaccinated against influenza during pregnancy have found no evidence the vaccine harms unborn babies.
+All vaccines used in Australia provide benefits that far outweigh any risks.

 Find out more about vaccine safety in Australia